Use of Non-Patient Specific Standing Orders for HIV and Hepatitis C Testing

 Memorandum To Health Care Providers Regarding Non-patient Specific Orders

-In 2014 New York State (NYS) Education Law (Section 6527, subdivision 6 and Section 6909, subdivision 4) regarding the use of non-patient specific orders for registered professional nurses (RNs) was amended to include tests that detect the presence of the hepatitis C virus (HCV).
+In 2014 New York State (NYS) Education Law Article 131 (Section 6527, subdivision 6 and Section 6909, subdivision 4) regarding the use of non-patient specific orders for registered professional nurses (RNs) was amended to include tests that detect the presence of the hepatitis C virus (HCV).
 This law permits licensed physicians and certified nurse practitioners to issue non-patient specific orders for RNs who may be providing HCV testing to patients.

 Procedures that can be performed by RNs pursuant to a non-patient specific order: